Prick Up Your Ears (Family Guy): Plot

-After Mayor West breaks the window of an adult video store with a "cat launcher" while chasing a pizza delivery guy due to West receiving the incorrect pizza toppings, Chris and his friends steals some videos from the store.
-Chris and his friends watch one of the pornographic films with Stewie, who is very confused at the plot of the film making little sense.
+After Mayor West breaks the window of an adult video store with a "cat launcher" while chasing a pizza delivery guy due to West receiving the wrong pizza toppings, Chris and his friends steal some videos from the store and watch one of the pornographic films with Stewie, who is very confused at the plot of the film making little sense.
 Lois catches them watching the film "Genital Hospital" and becomes convinced a proper sex-ed class should be taught at his school.
 Since the sex-ed class at her children's school was removed, Lois decides to become the school's newest sex-ed teacher.
 In class, she attempts to teach students about safe sex, but her efforts are ruined by a botched attempt of Peter, who wishes to distribute his views on sex as well.
 Soon after the first sex-ed class, parental protests arise as Lois taught kids about safe ways to perform premarital sex, instead of abstinence.
 As a result, Lois is subsequently fired and banned from School grounds.
 She is replaced by reverend Jerry Kirkwood, who promotes both premarital and marital abstinence, explaining fictional consequences of intercourse with various questionable examples.
 The idea appeals to most students, including Meg, who starts a relationship with a fellow student named Doug.